Holland Community Opera Fellowship Application

 Opera Omaha is looking for highly skilled artists who have a passion for community-engaged work— in or outside of the arts.
 What volunteer experiences have you had?
 What work experiences have you had outside of being an artist?
 We want to know.

-What does a typical day look like?
+What does a typical week look like in the Fellowship?

 Participate in staff & community partner meetings

-Reflect and report on their work as a team and individually
+Reflect and Report on their work

-Are there mainstage performance opportunities?
+I'm a singer, are there mainstage performance opportunities?

 What is the compensation?